abegodong/ipbridge/README.md

 When you have a server (let's call it SERVER A) with a lot of public IPs in a network (NETWORK A), and you have other servers (SERVER B) in other networks (NETWORK B) that have a limited IP, or is behind a firewall, and you want to assign one or more available public IPs in network A to the server in network B through VPN, this tool will help you to achieve that.
 The traffic transferred between network A and network B will be securely transmitted (encrypted).

 Keep in mind that the traffic between the server and the client counts toward your internet bandwidth buckets, so if your provider limits it be aware, that you'll incure twice as much as you normally would.
-Here's an illustration
+Here's an illustration:

 Client -----> Server A -----> Server B ------> Server A -----> Client

-while normally it would be just

-Client -----> Server A -----> Client

 ## How it works?